 - Preheat the oven to 350º F.

-- Line the bottom of the cake pan with parchment paper.
+- If you are using a cake pan, line the bottom of the cake pan with parchment paper.
 I recommend using a springform pan.
 Be sure to wrap the outside bottom in foil to prevent leaks in the oven.

-- In a large bowl, add sugar, vanilla, and butter and mix 3-5 minutes.
+- In a large bowl, add sugar, vanilla, milk, and butter and mix 3-5 minutes.

 - Beat in the eggs one at a time.